alessiorubicini/alessiorubicini/README.md

 ### Hi, I'm Alessio 👋

 - 📚 I study Computer Science (Software Development & Technologies) at University of Camerino, Italy
-- 📱 I'm an iOS developer and I love creating useful apps and open-source packages for Apple platforms
+- 📱 I'm an iOS developer with a passion for product design and user experience.
+I just love thinking different and crafting things that people use and enjoy.
-- 🥇 Apple WWDC25 Swift Student Challenge Winner
+- 🥇 In 2025, I've been recognized by Apple as a Swift Student Challenge Winner!
 - 📧 Personal e-mail address: alessiorubicini16@icloud.com
 - 📧 College e-mail address: alessio.rubicini@studenti.unicam.it
 - ☕️ [Buy Me a Coffee](https://buymeacoffee.com/alessiorubicini)